Assumptions of Logistic Regression

 Logistic regression does not make many of the key assumptions of linear regression and general linear models that are based on ordinary least squares algorithms – particularly regarding linearity, normality, homoscedasticity, and measurement level.

 First, logistic regression does not require a linear relationship between the dependent and independent variables.
-Second, the error terms (residuals) do not need to be normally distributed.
-Third, homoscedasticity is not required.
-Finally, the dependent variable in logistic regression is not measured on an interval or ratio scale.
+Second, the error terms (residuals) do not need to follow a normal distribution.
+Third, you do not require homoscedasticity.
+Finally, logistic regression does not require you to measure the dependent variable on an interval or ratio scale.

 However, some other assumptions still apply.